Do you really want to be 67 or 68 when you get your teacher’s pension?

 There is no doubt that teaching is a stressful job.
 Recent research showed that, out of 80 careers, teaching is constantly in the top 3 most stressful.
 In an EIS survey of 7000 Scottish teachers in 2014 there were only 16% of teachers who were reporting no current workplace stress.
 It’s a worry that as we get older we feel this stress more acutely.

-With these levels of stress in the workplace surely more teachers than ever are looking towards early retirement, but the question is can they afford to retire early?
+With these levels of stress in the workplace surely more teachers than ever are looking towards early retirement, but the question is can they afford to take their teacher’s pension early?
 In the past many people were able to take early retirement from 55, which was only 5 years before their nominal pension age (NPA).
 However, although the new Scottish Teachers’ Pension Scheme 2015 (STPS 2015) still allows us to retire at 55, with the NPA being raised to 67 for many people, retiring 12 years early is likely to pose a financial problem.

 Who will it affect?